eleazareramos/show-em-boys/README.md

 Deployed App: https://show-em-boys.now.sh

-❗️ 🐛 Bug Alert as of 2020-05-31: The Ace of Diamonds does not show up on some browsers.
-If a card is missing (either from your hand, or the community) assume it's an Ace of Diamonds.
-Working on it!

 ## 🆕 Start / Host a new game
 - Login using your Google / Gmail account
 - Create a New Game